 Temerat previously worked as the editor-in-chief of Addis Neger newspaper, an Amharic-language weekly that closed in 2009 amid government pressure forcing its editors, including Temerat, to exile, according to media reports.
 Selam told CPJ that Temerat returned to Ethiopia in late 2018 and co-founded Terara in December 2020.

-On December 11, security personnel in civilian clothes arrested Roha TV founder and reporter Meaza Mohammed from her parents’ home in Addis Ababa, according to her husband Robel Gegeyehu and her sister, Agegehuwork Abebe, both of whom spoke to CPJ via messaging app.
+On December 11, security personnel in civilian clothes arrested Roha TV founder and reporter Meaza Mohammed from her parents’ home in Addis Ababa, according to her husband Robel Gebeyehu and her sister, Agegehuwork Abebe, both of whom spoke to CPJ via messaging app.